 First of all, the privilege belongs to the client and not to the lawyer or the law firm.
 Hence, a client can waive privilege expressly or by accident by disclosing otherwise privileged information to a third party (a non-lawyer).

-In essence, the law of privilege is that communications received by a lawyer or advice given that is within the ordinary scope of professional employment is protected and its disclosure cannot be compelled in any court of law or equity.
+In essence, the law of privilege is that communications received by a lawyer or advice given that is within the ordinary scope of professional engagement is protected and its disclosure cannot be compelled in any court of law or equity.
 The reason for the rule is that privilege is necessary for the administration of justice because clients have to be able to confide in experts in jurisprudence in respect of their rights and obligations.

 However, any communication or advice that is criminal or intended to further a criminal purpose injures the interests of justice and the administration of justice and is not protected by privilege.
 In fact, such a communication or advice is not even within the scope of “professional employment” of a lawyer and cannot be covered by privilege.
 No lawyer can be, or is, in the business of furthering criminality.
 If a client obtains advice from a lawyer by fraud or deception (eg., does not tell the lawyer the real reason for the advice) and it later emerges that the advice was for a criminal or fraudulent purpose, the advice is not protected by privilege.